openedx/cypress-e2e-tests/README.md

 To manage multiple projects customized config files are used so user is able to run any project without making any change in the code

-Config files for both these projects are placed here
+Config files for projects are placed here

 <https://github.com/edx/cypress-e2e-tests/tree/master/config>